UoM-maul1609/projects-and-teaching/parcel-modelling/README.md

 # Parcel Modelling of Secondary Ice Production

+## What the project is about

+At temperatures between 0 deg C and -38 deg C clouds may contain both liquid drops and ice crystals.
+These clouds are referred to as mixed-phase clouds and are a significant source of uncertainty in weather and climate.
+Weather and climate models struggle to correctly simulate the number of ice crystals in them and the behaviour of the clouds strongly depends on getting this correct.
+More detailed modelling with bin-microphysics can help better understand the processes in detail.
+At mixed-phase cloud temperatures, ice crystals can form due to primary nucleation on so-called 'ice-nucleating particles' (INPs); or they can form due to 'secondary ice processes' (SIPs).
+At the University of Manchester, using laboratory measurements, we have recently identified a new SIP mechanism that has the potential to be of great importance in mixed-phase clouds.
+In this project you will use a cloud parcel model with bin-microphysics to study the effects of aerosols, primary nucleation and secondary ice processes in a range of mixed-phase cloud conditions to understand the importance of the different mechanisms on the formation and development of mixed-phase clouds.

+## Code
 The code repository for the Bin Microphysics Model is available at [https://github.com/UoM-maul1609/bin-microphysics-model](https://github.com/UoM-maul1609/bin-microphysics-model).
 This model is written in Fortran and has some associated Python scripts for analysis and plotting.

 ## Logging in to the virtual machine